0

 Where: Park Farm Oast, Junction Rd, Bodiam, Robertsbridge TN32 5XA

 Brazilian winemaker America Brewer is behind this successful East Sussex vineyard by the banks of the river Rother.
-Tours include a walk around the vines followed by a tasting with a food platter and there are summer tastings on offer too.
-They even do a kid's tour run by America's daughter Gabby along with special fine-dining nights.
+Tours include a walk around the vines, followed by a tasting with a food platter.
+There are summer tastings on offer too.
+They even do a kids' tour run by America's daughter, Gabby, along with special fine-dining nights.

 Staying over: Good luck trying to get a date to stay in their amazing self-catering Vineyard Hollow, looking for the world like it's straight out of Hobbiton.
-There's also a waterside lodge that sleeps four and they also offer a luxury glamping option.
+There's also a waterside lodge that sleeps four, and they offer a luxury glamping option.

 Find them on Instagram: @oastbrook